 4. Automated Compliance Monitoring

-The system automatically monitors and flags compliance issues during customer interactions, helping organizations adhere to industry regulations and reduce legal risks.
+The system automatically monitors and flags regulatory compliance issues during customer interactions, helping organizations adhere to industry regulations and reduce legal risks.

 5. Sales Automation